StanPoldark/MusicPlayer/README.md

 npm run dev
 ```

+Replace baseURL with your own server URL in `src/app/api/axiosConfig.js`.

 ## Tips:
 Currently, only QR code login is supported.
 The button for captcha login is hidden due to recent changes in the NetEase Cloud Music API, which enforces additional security checks for non-secure login methods.